 For those who want to visit this iconic bronze piece, Three Graces is on permanent display in a small room within the European collection at the museum.
 One expects a large sculpture, but in reality, the piece is merely a few inches tall and displayed in a glass case built into the wall with a number of other objects.
 The statue portrays three nude women, each representing a singular trait: splendor, mirth and joy.
 The image has appeared on the labels of all Clos du Val wines since their inaugural vintage of 1972.
 We visited Boston specifically for the purpose of photographing the Three Graces (see our photos at the bottom of this review).

 The 2014 Clos du Val Three Graces Cabernet Sauvignon is a blend of 99% Cabernet Sauvignon and 1% Cabernet Franc hand selected from the finest blocks on the Hirondelle Estate Vineyard.
 The bouquet is immediately intriguing – it is well layered with many aromatic angles, a wine that as it breathes continues to reveal layers of aroma.
-Shows pretty aromatics, red and dark cherry, a hint of dry dust, toasted oak and cedar.
-The entry offers a softness which very quickly evolves to power and richness of flavor.
-The wine is well concentrated with sizable chewy and dusty tannins anchoring a powerful and long finish – it shows power, yet also simultaneously, restraint.
-Regardless, this is a wine built for the long term – and should age well for many years to come.
+The bouquet offers pretty aromatics including red and dark cherry, a hint of dry dust, toasted oak and cedar.
+The entry sports a softness which very quickly evolves to power and richness of flavor.
+The wine is well concentrated with sizable chewy and dusty tannins anchoring a powerful and long finish; it shows power, yet also simultaneously, restraint.
+Regardless, this is a wine built for the long term and should age well for many years to come.

 —